jhonnyvielma/jhonnyvielma/README.md

 🤖 AI is the sibling I was separated from at birth.

-💻 Software Fullstack Dev • UX/UI • AI • 3D • Automation
+💻 Fullstack Dev • UX/UI • AI • Automation

 ________